Chamfer: Carpentry and furniture

-Chamfers are used in furniture such as counters and table tops to ease their edges to keep people from bruising themselves in the otherwise sharp corner.
-When the edges are rounded instead, they are called bullnosed.
-Special tools such as chamfer mills and chamfer planes are sometimes used.
+Chamfers are widely used in carpentry, added both for safety and decorative effect to counters and furniture such as table tops.
+Special tools such as chamfer mills, chamfer planes, an chamfer bits in shapers and routers are sometimes used to ease edges.

 Architecture

 Chamfers are commonly used in architecture, both for functional and aesthetic reasons.
 For example, the base of the Taj Mahal is a cube with chamfered corners, thereby creating an octagonal architectural footprint.
 Its great gate is formed of chamfered base stones and chamfered corbels for a balcony or equivalent cornice towards the roof.

 Urban planning

-Many city blocks in Barcelona, Valencia and various other cities in Spain, and street corners (curbs) in Ponce, Puerto Rico, are chamfered.
+Many city blocks in Barcelona, Valencia and various other cities in Spain, as well as Taichung, and street corners (curbs) in Ponce, Puerto Rico, are chamfered.
 The chamfering was designed as an embellishment and a modernization of urban space in Barcelona's mid-19th century Eixample or Expansion District, where the buildings follow the chamfering of the sidewalks and streets.
 This pioneering design opens up broader perspectives, provides pleasant pedestrian areas and allows for greater visibility while turning.
 It might also be considered to allow for turning to be somewhat more comfortable as, supposedly, drivers would not need to slow down as much when making a turn as they would have to if the corner were a square 90 degrees, though in Barcelona, most chamfered corners are used as parking spaces or loading-unloading zones, leaving the traffic to run as in normal 90-degree street corners.